TTibbs/nc-news/README.md

 ## Installation

-Follow these steps in order to set it up on your computer:
+Follow these steps to set up the project on your machine:

-### 1. Open Terminal & Clone Repo
+### 1. Clone the Repository

 ```bash
 git clone https://github.com/your-username/nc-news.git
 ```

-### 2. Change Directory
+### 2. Navigate to the Project Directory

 ```bash
 cd nc-news